 Another notable thing is that Camp Nelson is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-As is often the case in a small town, Camp Nelson doesn't have a public transportation system that people use for their commute.
+Camp Nelson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Camp Nelson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camp Nelson residents report their race to be White.
 Important ancestries of people in Camp Nelson include Portuguese, Welsh, Irish, Yugoslavian, and Other West Indian.